datawire/datawire-connect/docs/cli/flows.rst

 where <orgId> is an identifier assigned by {{{company}}} and <email> is the email address you supplied in the request.

-Once this is done, you may either add additional users to your organization or start creating services per the directions below.
+Once this is done, you may either :ref:`add additional users <addUser>` to your organization or :ref:`start creating services <createNewService>` per the directions below.

 For example, Eliza runs an online advice application and wants to start using the {{{discovery_product}}} with microservices she's building.
 She might create an organization using the following command: